simolb7/WASAPhoto/README.md

 npm run dev
 ```

-## For running the preview, open a new tab and launch:
+## For running the preview, open a new tab and launch (after running the backend):

 ```shell
 ./open-npm.sh